-Many recent works have focused on socially-compliant navigation [4], [5], [6], [25].
-The underlying goal is to design methods that not only compute collision-free trajectories but also comply with social norms that increase the comfort level of pedestrians around a robot.
-At a broad level, the three major objectives of social navigation are comfort, naturalness, and high-level societal rules [25].
+Many recent works have focused on socially-compliant navigation [23], [4], [5], [6], [24], [25].
+The underlying goal is to design methods that not only compute collision-free trajectories but also comply with social norms that increase the comfort level of pedestrians in a crowd.
+At a broad level, the three major objectives of social navigation are comfort, naturalness, and high-level societal rules [23].
 For example, a robot needs to avoid movements that are regarded as obtrusive to pedestrians by following rules related to how to approach and pass a pedestrian [4], [6].
+Other techniques are based on modeling intra-group interactions [24] or by learning from real-world static and dynamic obstacle behaviors [26].

 Many techniques for social navigation have been proposed based on reinforcement learning (RL) or inverse reinforcement learning (IRL).
-The RL-based methods [8], [7], [6] mostly focus on treating each pedestrian as a separate obstacle to avoid collisions, sudden turns, or large deviations.
-IRL methods are driven by real-world natural crowd navigation behaviors [26], [27] and are used to generate trajectories with high levels of naturalness.
+The RL-based methods [7], [27], [28], [6] mostly focus on treating each pedestrian as a separate obstacle, avoid collisions or sudden turns or large deviations.
+IRL methods are driven by real-world natural crowd navigation behaviors [29], [30] and used to generate trajectories with high level of naturalness.
 However, they can result in unsafe trajectories and may not work well as the crowd density increases.
-Some methods model pedestrian behaviors by learning about their discrete decisions and the variances in their trajectories [28].

-Other works have modeled human personality traits [29] or pedestrian dominance [30] based on psychological characteristics for trajectory prediction and improved navigation.
-Bera et al. [31] present an algorithm to avoid negative human reactions to robots by reducing the entitativity of robots.
+Some methods model pedestrian behaviors by learning about their discrete decisions and the variances in their trajectories [31].
+Other works have modeled human personality traits [25] or pedestrian dominance [32] based on psychological characteristics for trajectory prediction and improved navigation.
+Bera et al. [33] present an algorithm to avoid negative human reactions to robots by reducing the entitativity of robots.
 Our work on modeling group cohesion is complimentary to these methods.